Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-05-OperatorSpec-Custom-Properties/_index.md

 * PRO: Allows multiple operator spec properties to be declared against a single resource.
 * PRO: Allows for operator spec properties that aren't specific to a single property or group of properties
-* CON: Doesn't make it clear which resource properties are influenced by the operator spec property.
+* CON: Doesn't make it clear which resource properties are influenced by the operator spec property (but we can provide documentation to clarify this).

 ### Option 3: Add new properties via a Type Transformation